 After this test sequence, load-switching, dielectric, terminal temperature and overcurrent release tests are applied.
 The circuit-breaker must meet certain test parameters to ensure that the circuit-breaker has not deteriorated in performance and can, in fact, be put back into service.
 4.3.8.
-Application of Breaking Capacities

-The rated service short circuit-breaking capacity (I{cs}) applies to short-circuit faults that could occur in practice, whereas the rated ultimate short-circuit-breaking capacity (I{cu}) is the maximum theoretical fault value of the installation at the point of connection.
+Application of Breaking Capacities The rated service short circuit-breaking capacity (I{cs}) applies to short-circuit faults that could occur in practice, whereas the rated ultimate short-circuit-breaking capacity (I{cu}) is the maximum theoretical fault value of the installation at the point of connection.
 Thus a circuit-breaker can remain in service after interrupting a short-circuit up to its rated value of I{cs} .
 Where two or more faults occur between the I{cs} and I{cu} values, the continued operation of the circuit-breaker must be verified.
 I{cs} may be expressed as a value of current or a percentage of I{cu} .
 I{cs} must be at least 25% of I{cu} .
 The calculated prospective fault current at the incoming terminals of the circuit-breaker should not exceed I{cu} .
 Exception: Using back up protection as specified by the manufacturer.
 4.3.9.
-Energy let-through (l^2t)

-Energy let-through is not a rated value but is used in the consideration of back-up and selectivity.
-I^2t is proportional to the energy let-through by the circuit-breaker under short-circuit conditions.
-I^2t is used at fault current levels where the short time to operate does not lend itself to the use of time current curves.
+Energy let-through (l2t) Energy let-through is not a rated value but is used in the consideration of back-up and selectivity. l^2t is a measure of the energy let-through by the circuit-breaker under short-circuit conditions. l^2t is used at fault current levels where the short time to operate does not lend itself to the use of time current curves.

-Certain circuit-breakers now come with the additional functionality to reduce the tripping time and hence the energy let-through, which can be activated under certain maintenance procedures to improve safety to the user/assembly in the event of a short-circuit fault.

-Likewise, some electronic trip units use predictive maintenance to alert the user, based on the service events it has experienced to indicate renewal is necessary.

 4.3.10.
-Icw Rated Short-Time Withstand Current

-Circuit-breakers of Selectivity Category B have a short-time delay (STD) allowing time- graded selectivity between circuit-breakers in series.

-$I{\rm CW}$ is the fault current the circuit-breaker will withstand for the maximum short-time delay time.
+Icw Rated Short-Time Withstand Current Circuit-breakers of Selectivity Category B have a short-time delay (STD) allowing timegraded selectivity between circuit-breakers in series.
+I{cw} is the fault current the circuit-breaker will withstand for the maximum short-time delay time.
 Preferred times are: 0.05, 0.1, 0.25, 0.5 and 1.0 second.